-Ten species in this family have been recorded so far in the county.
+Eleven species in this family have been recorded so far in the county.
 In the past, records were usually of emergence holes or other evidence of larvae with the occasional chance encounter with an adult moth.
 More recently, pheromone lures have become easily available and this has encouraged recording of these species as some will respond very quickly if present.
-This method does not work for all species but fortunately as far as Bedfordshire is concerned only Lunar Hornet does not have a lure.
+This method does not work for all species but it does for all current Bedfordshire species.
 Lures are available from several commercial suppliers, who may also supply details of how to prepare, store and use them in the field.
 The county macro-moth recorders use Anglian Lepidopterist Supplies and have been very happy with the quality of lures and the accompanying instructions including what time of day gives the best response for each species etc.

 An example of the use of a lure is shown below.
 In this case the